snc-software/snc-software/README.md

 ### Hi there 👋

+I'm Scott and i'm a Senior Software Engineer.

+Feel free to take a look around my public repos, and get in touch if you want to collaborate 😌

+### Overview 📊

 <!--
 **snc-software/snc-software** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.